 Making a Heart Shaped Cake

-What better way to say "I love you!" on Valentine's Day, than to bake something spectacular for that special someone in your life?
-Like a delicious and moist, heart-shaped cake!
+What better way to say "I love you!" on Valentine's Day than to bake something spectacular for them.

 02 of 06

 Start With Batter for a 2-Layer Cake